Liebestraum (film): Plot

-Thirty years later, Nick (Kevin Anderson), a professor of architecture in upstate New York arrives in Elderstown, Illinois to be with his birth mother (Kim Novak) in the final days of her illness; he was adopted and never met her before.
-That night, he becomes intrigued with the building across from his hotel.
-On the first day, he runs into Paul (Bill Pullman), a college friend, whose construction company is demolishing an old downtown department store where a murder-suicide happened thirty years before.
-The building is a beautiful cast-iron construction, so Nick wants to study it before the demolition.
-Nick saves Paul's life when a piece of the buildings façade crumbles and Nick pushes him to safety.
-To say thanks, Nick is invited to a birthday party for Paul's wife, Jane.
+Thirty years later, Nick, a professor of architecture in upstate New York arrives in Elderstown to be with his birth mother, Lillian, in the final days of her illness; he was adopted and never met her before.
+He becomes intrigued with the building across from his hotel.
+He runs into Paul, a college friend, whose construction company is demolishing the Ralston department store where the murder-suicide happened thirty years before.
+The building is an ornate cast-iron construction, requiring Nick to study it before the demolition.
+Nick saves Paul's life by pushing him away from a falling piece of the building's crumbling façade.